 Native to warm and humid climates, they have become a popular house plant that’s relatively easy to maintain.

-Staghorn ferns are so expensive because they are rare and hard to cultivate outside their natural habitat of Africa, Australia, and Southeast Asia.
+Staghorn ferns are so expensive because they are rare and hard to cultivate outside their natural habitats of Africa, Australia, and Southeast Asia.
 They require greenhouses in their early stages.
 They are not mass-produced and can take up to 10 or 20 years to mature to a height of about 4 feet.

 What exactly are staghorn ferns and what makes them so popular?